Leaked document indicates Microsoft is revamping political donations

-Microsoft has been under pressure from employees upset about some government contracts (such as military application of its augmented-reality technology) and political donations they feel contradict the company’s stated values on issues such as immigration and LGBTQ rights.
+Microsoft has been under pressure from employees upset about some government contracts (such as military application of its augmented reality technology) and political donations they feel contradict the company’s stated values on issues such as immigration and LGBTQ rights.

 Now it looks as if Microsoft is taking the criticism to heart.
 A purported internal announcement states that the company is temporarily suspending donations from its employee-funded Microsoft Political Action Committee (MSPAC), while it restructures the program.

 The document was published by entrepreneur and tech worker activist Maciej Ceglowski, who tells Fast Company that he transcribed it from a screenshot of the document sent by a Microsoft employee.
-(We have seen the screenshot and are attempting to contact the employee directly.)
+(We have seen the screenshot and are attempting to contact the employee directly.
+UPDATE: We’ve spoken with the source, who confirms the document’s authenticity.)

-“We have heard from many employees that greater transparency is needed when it comes to MSPAC policies, giving criteria, and how decisions are made in terms of the candidates we support,” reads the document, addressed to “to MSPAC Members” and bearing the signature of Microsoft’s corporate VP for U.S. government affairs Fred Humphries Jr.
+“We have heard from many employees that greater transparency is needed when it comes to MSPAC policies, giving criteria, and how decisions are made in terms of the candidates we support,” reads the document, addressed “to MSPAC Members” and bearing the signature of Microsoft’s corporate VP for U.S. government affairs, Fred Humphries Jr.

 A Microsoft spokesperson told us that the company does not comment on “internal employee emails,” although it’s not clear if the message was delivered by email.